fancy-membership fancy-stage fancy-tickets location up phone email facebook twitter avatar

 The Rose To Hold Auditions for its 2024 Production of

-The Rose is holding auditions for roles in its 2024 production of Diary of a Wimpy Kid: The Musical directed by Isaiah Ruiz.
-In person auditions will be held on Monday, June 10th and Tuesday, June 11th with callbacks taking place Wednesday, June 12th.
-We will be casting both adult & youth (8+) roles for this production.
+The Rose is holding auditions for roles in its 2024 production of Coraline directed by Zach Kloppenborg.
+In person auditions will be held on Sunday, June 30th with callbacks taking place Monday, July 1st.
+We will be casting both adult & youth (12+) roles for this production.
 Please see the character breakdown & details below.

 The Rose is joyfully and boldly committed to ensuring diversity & equity in the casting of each of its productions.
 Actors of all types regardless of race, gender, age, or disabilities are welcome to audition for both lead and ensemble roles.